CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 **_Signed User_** --

 * _User may use the signup form or may login using social channels._
-* _In case of social channels, system needs to support Oauth2 protocole to populate signup form._
+* _In case of social channels, system needs to support Oauth2 protocol to populate signup form._
 * _An user database needs to be maintained by the system._
 * _An user may have following attributes: Name, Age, Gender, Languages, postal address, email, mobile e.t.c._
-* _An user may subscribe to set of interrests e.g. Music: A.R.
-Rahaman, Movies:  Si-Fi e.t.c._
+* _An user may subscribe to set of interests e.g. Music: A.R.
+Rahman, Movies:  Si-Fi e.t.c._
-* _An uaers may rate item(s)._
+* _An user may rate one or more item(s)._
-* _Based on the interrests and rating, new items will be recommended to the user._
+* _Based on the interests and rating, new items will be recommended to the user._

 **_Member_** --